OpenReward: Learning to Reward Long-form Agentic Tasks via Reinforcement Learning: Related Work

 \section{Related Work}

-\subsection{Reward modeling}
+\subsection{Reward Modeling}

-Reward modeling serves as a crucial bridge connecting human intent with model behavior, and is a key component in the development of artificial intelligence.
-Existing research mainly explores two paradigms of reward modeling: (1) Scalar Reward Models (Scalar RMs): This approach typically involves training a sequence classifier on top of a frozen large language model (LLM), turning reward modeling into a supervised classification problem that predicts human preferences or rating labels~\citep{wang2024helpsteer2, liu2024skywork}.
-(2) Generative Reward Models (a.k.a., LLM-as-Judge): This paradigm retains the generative capabilities of LLMs, leveraging their powerful language understanding and free-form reasoning abilities to produce preference judgments for pairwise comparisons or natural language evaluations~\citep{li2024llms,zheng2023judging,gu2024survey}.
-Compared to traditional scalar reward models, generative reward models offer significant advantages in expressiveness and flexibility.
-They not only provide fine-grained natural language explanations but also perform more complex value judgments in context, thereby better capturing human preferences and alignment objectives.
-Therefore, in this work, we focus on enhancing the capabilities of generative reward models.
-Our approach focuses on addressing the performance limitations of generative reward models in long-form text scenarios.
+Reward modeling serves as a crucial bridge connecting human intent with model behavior~\cite{li2024llmsasjudgescomprehensivesurveyllmbased,wang2024secrets}, providing supervision or judgment on model outputs.
+Existing research mainly explores two paradigms of reward modeling: (i) Scalar Reward Models (Scalar RMs); and (ii) Generative Reward Models (\textit{a.k.a.,} LLM-as-a-Judge).
+The Scalar RMs typically involve training a sequence classifier on top of a frozen LLM, training the model to predict banal human preferences or rating labels~\citep{wang2024helpsteer2,liu2024skywork}.
+The later generative RMs retain the generative nature of LLMs, leveraging LLMs' language understanding and reasoning abilities to produce preference judgments~\citep{li2024llms,zheng2023judging,gu2024survey}.
+Compared to traditional scalar RMs, generative RMs offer fine-grained natural language explanations, coming up with significant advantages in expressiveness, flexibility, and reliability~\cite{li2025generation}.
+Therefore, in this work, we focus on addressing the limitation of the generative reward model, \textit{i.e.,} its lack of knowledge for judging long-form, complex outputs.